In page navigation

 You should always take the time to research a stock fully before investing your money, especially if you haven’t bought shares before.
 The more knowledge you have, the better your chances of making a wise investment.

 - Research the company.
-You should always examine the fundamentals of a company before buying its stock.
+You should always examine the fundamentals of a company first.
 What is National Express?
 How did the company get its start?
 How did it grow?
 Is National Express’ revenue and profit growth picking up?
 Is the company innovating?
 The more you know about National Express, the better positioned you’ll be to make smart investment decisions.

 - Make sure you understand the basics of stock investing.
 Before deciding to invest in the stock market, make sure you have an understanding of how it works.
 This will ensure that you have more clearly defined goals and have thought through how you will achieve them.